 The more documentation you have, the more accurate your settlement will be.
 Remember, a personal injury claim can last a few years so it’s imperative that you record everything down.

 And there you have it—seven things to do after suffering an injury at work.
-If anything, don’t hesitate to work with an attorney; they’ll be able to help you with your claim.
+If anything, don’t hesitate to work with a personal injury attorney; they’ll be able to help you with your claim.

 Looking for one in the Albuquerque area?
 We can help!
 Feel free to contact us for a free consultation.